TooTallNate/node-lame/README.md

 ``` bash
 $ apt-get install libmp3lame-dev libmpg123-dev
 ```

+Of course you can install those packages from source yourself if you prefer.

 Now that the native libraries are installed, we can compile and install `node-lame` using `npm`: